 Evolution of dispersal in fixed fragmented landscapes

 Higher fragmentation selects for increasing mean dispersal distances.
 In non-fragmented landscapes, competitive strategies eventually dominate so that dispersal distance quickly evolves close to one (Fig. 2a and b).
 Such a strategy remains dominant for all low levels of fragmentation (0 to 60%).
-High dispersal is selected under higher fragmentation, especially strongly when fragmentation is random (7.27±1.08 patches at 99%, red line in Fig. 2a, see also Fig. 2c), which is congruent with Tilman et al. (1994).
+High dispersal is selected under higher fragmentation, especially strongly when fragmentation is random (7.27±1.08 patches at 99%, red line in Fig. 2a, see also Fig. 2c).
 However, adding aggregation strongly decreases this selection effect.
 For instance, a little bit of aggregation (20%, orange line in Fig. 2a, see also Fig. 2d) suffices to lower the selected dispersal distance in very fragmented landscapes to 2.09±1.02 patches.
 Higher aggregation (40 to 80%) further decreases the selected dispersal distance, so that fragmentation hardly has any effect on selected dispersal when aggregation is high (blue lines, Fig. 2a).
 Aggregation therefore qualitatively changes the results of mean field models (such as Tilman et al., 1994).

 Evolution of polymorphism in fragmented landscapes.

 Beyond the observed variations in mean dispersal distances, the long-term variability of dispersal strategies also depends on fragmentation and aggregation.
 Particularly, when fragmentation is sufficient, we observe the coexistence of several dispersal strategies (polymorphism, Fig. 3).
 In all cases of polymorphisms, we observe similar patterns.
 Suitable patches that are close to one another sustain the less dispersive strategies, while isolated patches act as filters that favor the more dispersive strategies.
 The set of polymorphic strategies however vary depending on the relative positions of patches.
-For instance, given a very high fragmentation (99%) with no or little aggregation (20% or less), random few suitable patches are close to one another by chance (purple patches, Fig. 3b).
+For instance, given a very high fragmentation (99%) with no or little aggregation (20% or less), few suitable patches are close to one another by chance (purple patches, Fig. 3b).
 Because the distances among these patches is still quite important, the dispersal strategy they sustain is still quite high (around 5).
 Other patches are more isolated (blue patches, Fig. 3c) and act as a selective pressure favoring very high dispersal distances (around 9).
 When fragmentation is slightly lower (80 to 95%) and aggregation slightly higher (20 to 40%), large aggregates of suitable patches occur in the landscape (red patches, Fig. 3e) and favor competitive strategies (dispersal distance around 1).
 The remaining suitable patches are isolated and favor a continuum of more dispersive strategies.

 Evolutionary rescue under progressively increasing fragmentation

 When fragmentation increases over time, fast dispersal evolution allows a longer persistence of the metapopulation, i.e. an evolutionary rescue.
 Fig. 4 shows this evolutionary rescue as the difference (orange arrows) between the scenario with no evolution (mutation rate equal zero) and the three scenarios with more or less rapid evolution.
 Intuitively, evolutionary rescue occurs and is strongest when there is no aggregation, fragmentation rate is low, and mutation rate is high (mean difference of 3.04% between scenarios without and with evolution, Fig. 4a).
 Evolutionary rescue is largely decreased when fragmentation rate is higher (a difference of 0.63%, Fig. 4c).
 Variations in the potential of evolutionary rescue are not continuous.
-Rather, a threshold mutation rate can be identified relative to the fragmentation rate.
+Rather, a jump in the extinction time when mutation rate increase can be identified.
+This jump is relative to the fragmentation rate.
 Under our set of parameter values, evolutionary rescue occurs when the mutation rate is ten times higher than the fragmentation rate (Fig. 4a,b,c, blue arrows).
 Finally, we stress that aggregation largely constrains evolutionary rescue.
 No potential for evolutionary rescue can be identified in aggregated landscapes (Fig. 4d,e,f).

 DISCUSSION